pupilfirst/playbook/2-legal-agreement.md

 All founders have to be present at Startup Village premises to sign agreements & should carry a valid Photo ID Proof.

-## Fee for Agreement Signing

-Fee = ₹5100

-All these are actual costs.
-One agreement with the all Founders & the actual Partnership itself.
-Partnerships have to be signed on a ₹5000 stamp-paper, the other agreement is signed on a ₹100 one.

 ## Next Steps
 Once you sign legal agreements, you are part of the SV.CO program.
 Read on to learn about one of the most important tools available to you: [Verified Timelines](3-verified-timelines.md).